Types and Operations

 Some examples of results by using parentheses to change the order of evaluation:

-And within a level of precedence, the order of evaluation goes from left to right.
+And within a level of precedence, the order of evaluation generally goes from left to right, both in math and in python.
 A demonstrated below:

 Operands' and Result's Types